I Wonder as I Wander: Setting and arrangements

 "I Wonder as I Wander", since its collection, has always been sung to the melody published by Niles.
 According to academic and theologian Ian Bradley, the "clean, haunting melody ... maintains the open-air atmosphere and sense of wistful wandering conjured up in the first line."

 A setting of the tune is part of Benjamin Britten's folk song arrangements for both high/medium and medium/low voice.
 The arrangement was originally published by G. Schirmer in 1934.

-Barbra Streisand on the 1967 album A Christmas Album.
+Barbra Streisand sang it on the 1967 album A Christmas Album.

 Luciano Berio set it for soprano and ensemble as part of his Folk Songs in 1964: the song cycle was composed for, and recorded by, Cathy Berberian.

+Mary Travers of Peter, Paul, and Mary also covered this song in their PBS Special The Holiday Concert in 1988.

 A notable recent choral setting by Swiss composer Carl Rütti, with the original words and an entirely new melody, has been performed at the Festival of Nine Lessons and Carols at King's College Chapel, University of Cambridge.

 Westminster Choir College performs an arrangement by Steve Pilkington annually at its Readings and Carols concert.

-Vanessa Williams recorded a version in her Christmas album Star Bright.
+Singer Vanessa Williams recorded a version in her Christmas album Star Bright.

 Multi-instrumentalist Joe Weed arranged the song for his 1994 album Prairie Christmas.

 Wovenhand provides an experimental/ambient folk rendition of the song on the Christian indie folk label Sounds Familyre's first Christmas compilation.